glaciers-in-archives/sparql-editor/README.md

-# Thor SPARQL Editor
+# GiA SPARQL Editor

-_An interactive and user friendly SPARQL editor for the Swedish Open Cultural Heritage LOD platform._
+An interactive and user-friendly SPARQL editor for Glacier in Archives.
+Based on [the Thor SPARQL Editor](https://github.com/Abbe98/thor/).

 ## Features